base/base/docs/specs/interop/superchain-weth.md

 Superchain WETH is a version of the standard WETH contract that allows ETH to be interoperable across the Superchain.
 Superchain WETH treats ETH as an ERC-20 token for interoperability and avoids native ETH support.
+Superchain WETH integrates with the [SuperchainTokenBridge](./predeploys.md#superchainerc20bridge) as its entrypoint for interopable actions.
 Superchain WETH also introduces a liquidity contract used to provide liquidity for native ETH across chains.

 ## Motivation and Constraints